fideloper/Vaprobash/.vpb/README.md

 #### What about those of us not using *nix ?

 Your fools.
-No sorry.... really.
+No, sorry.....
 See the below section on hooks.

 #### Hooks

-There idea of __hooks__ exists within vpb.
+There concept of __hooks__ exists within vpb.
 Presently there are two hook points defined.
-A pre_provision hooks point executed just prior to the provisioning of all packages and a post_provision hooks point executed shortly after.
+A pre_provision hook point executed just prior to the provisioning of all packages and a post_provision hook point executed shortly after.

-An example usage case within the pre_provision hook point is to script the enabling and configuration of packages within the VM just prior to provisioning.
+An example use case within the pre_provision hook point is to script the enabling and configuration of packages within the VM just prior to provisioning.

 If you are using Windows as your host, this may indeed be the only way you